Three Candidates Mark Another Milestone in Diaconate Formation

 For Proclaim!

-As recalled in chapter 6 of the Acts of the Apostles, Deacons – or in the original Greek “diakonos,” meaning “minster” or “serve” – date back to the earliest days of the Church.
+As recalled in chapter 6 of the book of Acts of the Apostles, Deacons – or in the original Greek “diakonos,” meaning service – date back to the earliest days of the Church.

-The Apostles asked the Church to choose seven reputable men filled with the Spirit and wisdom to be appointed to this task.
-Saint Stephen and his companions were chosen, and the Apostles, laying hands on these seven men, ordained them as the first Deacons of the Church.
+The Apostles asked the disciples to choose seven reputable men filled with the Spirit and wisdom to be appointed to this task.
+Saint Stephen and his companions were chosen, and the Apostles, laying hands on these seven men, ordained them as the first deacons of the Church.

-Nearly 2,000 years later, Deacons remain as members of the clergy ordained to the ministry of service.
-The men called the Diaconate serve the Liturgy by reading the Gospel, preaching homilies, and serving at the Altar.
-They also serve in their daily lives by bringing the Good News of the Gospel into the world through their family life, in their careers, and through their involvement in the community.
+Nearly 2,000 years later, deacons remain as members of the clergy ordained to the ministry of service.
+The men called to the Diaconate serve the Liturgy by proclaiming the Gospel, preaching homilies, and assisting at the Altar.
+They also serve in hospital ministry, visits to the homebound, and prison ministry as well as other various ministries of the Church.

 On Saturday, September 27, John Fontana of Visitation of the Blessed Virgin Mary Parish in Johnstown, Matt Marafino of All Saints Parish in Boswell, and Wally Zapotoczny of Saint Joseph Parish in Bellwood, who are all seeking ordination to the Permanent Diaconate in the Diocese of Altoona-Johnstown, were installed to the Order of Acolyte by Bishop Mark during Mass at Saint John Gualbert Cathedral in Johnstown.